IS METHANOL THE SUPERIOR CHOICE IN GREEN SHIPPING FUELS?

-But methanol isn’t the only low-emission fuel on the horizon.
-Ammonia and, to a lesser extent, hydrogen could be two viable pathways to decarbonising the shipping industry in the future.
+However, methanol isn’t the only low-emission fuel option.
+Alternatives like ammonia and, to a lesser extent, hydrogen are also being explored as potential pathways to decarbonising the shipping sector.

-Methanol is a biodegradable fuel type and poses fewer climate and environmental risks.
+Methanol is a biodegradable fuel that poses fewer climate and environmental risks compared to traditional fuels.

 Unlike diesel and gasoline, pure methanol combustion emits no sulphur oxides, reduces nitrogen oxides (NOx) by up to 60% depending on the engine, and produces minimal particulate matter and CO22.
-Injecting water into the combustion chamber can reduce NOx emissions furthers by lowering peak combustion temperatures and diluting oxygen.
+Additionally, injecting water into the combustion chamber can further lower NOx emissions further by lowering peak combustion temperatures and diluting oxygen.

-But above all, it’s highly toxic and potentially deadly to humans.
-Incorrect handling and leakage incidents pose a risk to crew.
-Even air concentrations of 30 parts per million (ppm) can cause respiratory problems in a short amount of time.
+Above all, ammonia is highly toxic and potentially deadly to humans.
+Incorrect handling and leakage incidents can endanger the crew as even air concentrations of 30 parts per million (ppm) can cause respiratory problems in a short amount of time.
 Significantly higher concentrations can cause irreversible damage or death5.

 But what are the costs of preparing a ship for methanol use?

-Nearly half of all operational vessels must be retrofit for methanol fuel and other zero emission fuel use to achieve complete shipping decarbonisation by 2050.
-And considering there are other carbon reduction targets before 2050, and a typical vessel’s lifespan is 25 years, widescale retrofitting must happen as soon as possible7.
+Nearly half of all operational vessels must be retrofit for methanol and other zero-emission fuel use to achieve complete shipping decarbonisation by 2050.
+And considering there are other carbon reduction targets before 2050 and a typical vessel’s lifespan is 25 years, widescale retrofitting needs to start as soon as possible7.

 But transitioning from high-emission fuels to low-emission methanol comes with some additional costs.

 According to a recent report, the upfront cost of converting a high-emission fuel oil vessel to a methanol-enabled one is roughly 10-16% the cost of a newbuild tanker, amounting to USD 15-24 million depending on the preparation level.
-Retrofitting vessels for ammonia is 19-26% (USD 47.5-65 million)8.
+Comparatively, retrofitting vessels for ammonia is 19-26% (USD 47.5-65 million)8.

-Many inline pressure-vacuum (P/V) valves cannot prevent the passage of flames or function unobstructed without a flame arrester, posing a risk of toxic methanol fume leakage into storage or living areas, potentially endangering the crew.
+Many inline pressure-vacuum (P/V) valves cannot prevent the passage of flames or function effectively without a flame arrester, posing a risk of toxic methanol fume leakage into storage or living areas and potentially endangering the crew.

-We design our end-of-line high-velocity valves as pressure vacuum release devices and flame arresters in one combined solution, capable of dispersing toxic methanol fumes upwards away from the vessel without obstruction or leakage into storage or living areas.
+Our end-of-line high-velocity valves combine pressure-vacuum release devices and flame arresters into a single solution.
+They are designed to disperse toxic methanol fumes upwards, away from the vessel, preventing obstructions or leaks into storage or living areas.

-Each valve outlet functions at least three metres above-deck, six metres above a gangway and 10 metres away from living areas, ignition sources and other openings in accordance with MSC.1/Circ.677.
-This protects crew from dangerous methanol leakage and explosion-related incidences.
+Each valve outlet functions at least three metres above-deck, six metres above a gangway and ten metres away from living areas, ignition sources and other openings in accordance with MSC.1/Circ.677.
+This design minimises the risk of dangerous methanol leakage and explosion-related incidences.

-And they’re a cost-effective solution, as they’ve already gone through an endurance burn test and are certified in compliance with IMO MSC/Circ.677, as well as the amendments presented in MSC.1/Circ.1324 and MSC/Circ.1009.
+What’s more – our valves are a cost-effective solution as they have undergone endurance burn testing and are certified to meet IMO MSC/Circ.677 standards, as well as amendments outlined in MSC.1/Circ.1324 and MSC/Circ.1009.

 Methanol is gradually emerging as the leading fuel option for shipping and marine companies compared to other low-emission fuels like ammonia and hydrogen, thanks to its minimal carbon output, reduced environmental pollution and lower upfront retrofitting costs compared to ammonia.